BOI Compliance Guide: Common Mistakes and How to Avoid Them

 Under the Corporate Transparency Act (CTA), FinCEN requires small businesses to file specific information about their beneficial owners.
 BOI compliance means accurately identifying these individuals and submitting their information according to federal guidelines.

-For many small businesses, understanding what BOI compliance is and knowing how to submit filings correctly can be challenging, but it’s essential to avoid penalties and stay transparent.
+For many small businesses, understanding what BOI compliance is and knowing how to submit filings correctly can be challenging, but it’s essential to avoid penalties and stay transparent if enforcement of the CTA resumes.

 BOI Compliance Requirements for Reporting Companies